Ultrasound Technician Certification

 In addition to the ARDMS®, the ARRT® is a leading provider of sonography certifications.
 Some certifications offered include sonography, vascular sonography, and breast sonography.
 The ARRT® offers these certifications through two pathways: primary and post-primary.

 • Primary Pathway: The primary pathway certification is available in six areas: sonography, radiography, nuclear medicine technology, radiation therapy, magnetic resonance imaging, and vascular sonography.
-This pathway is intended for those without prior certifications.
+This pathway is intended for those seeking their initial ultrasound technician certifications.
 Applicants must demonstrate a requisite level of competency in didactic coursework.

 • Post-Primary Pathway: The post-primary pathway certification is designed for sonographers who already hold an ARRT® certification in one of the following fields: radiography, sonography, nuclear medicine technology, or radiation therapy.
-In some cases, candidates may hold certification from the ARDMS® or Nuclear Medicine Technology Certification Board.
+Sometimes, candidates may hold certification from the ARDMS® or Nuclear Medicine Technology Certification Board.
 An applicant must also show a certain level of clinical experience.

 Education Requirements